todayisglitching/DSharpPlusPlus/CONTRIBUTING.md

 # New additions

 When adding new features that do not correspond to API features, please attempt to add tests for them.
 Our tests follow a specific naming convention.
-If any changes are made to the `DSharpPlus.Commands` namespace, then the tests for those will be found in the `DSharpPlus.Tests.Commands` namespace and directory.
+If any changes are made to the `DSharpPlusPlus.Commands` namespace, then the tests for those will be found in the `DSharpPlusPlus.Tests.Commands` namespace and directory.

 # Descriptive changes